What does it take to be a School of Hope volunteer tutor?

 To be a CASA volunteer, you must:

-Volunteers needed to assist at Marlatt Elementary School.
+Volunteers needed to assist at Marlatt Elementary School in Manhattan.
 Help is needed before school, during lunch periods, and after school.

 Volunteers are needed to:

 The Family Center Budget Shop sells used items donated from the Manhattan Community.